 However much we might desire it, all the “knowledge” in the world is nothing but a thin veil that hangs over the dark anguish of helplessly “not knowing.”
 Standing before the veil, suspecting the secret truth of our “not knowing,” we feel confused, disgusted, weak, useless, and deceived.

 The brilliant French psychoanalyst, Jacques Lacan, in The Four Fundamental Concepts of Psycho-Analysis, tells the story of a competition between two ancient painters, Zeuxis and Parrhasios.[2]
 Zeuxis receives acclaim for painting grapes so life-like that even the birds who try to peck at them are fooled.
 In his pride, Zeuxis then goes to look at the work of Parrhasios.
 But Zeuxis sees only a veil, and so he asks to see the painting that Parrhasios has hidden behind the veil.
 Well, Parrhasios’ painting was the veil.
 It was so well done that it fooled even the master of deceptive painting himself.
-Hence Lacan points out that if you want to deceive someone, present him with a “veil,” something that incites him to ask what is behind it.
+Hence Lacan points out that if you want to deceive someone, present him with a “veil,” something that incites his pride to want to know what is being hidden from him.

-With all of our knowledge hanging like a deceptive veil over the agony of being, we stand helplessly under the law of lack and limitation.
-In this wretched state, therefore, we have only one hope: to understand the soul.
+With all of our knowledge hanging like a deceptive veil over the agony of being, we stand helplessly under the psychological law of lack and limitation.
+Trapped in this wretched state, therefore, we have only one hope: to understand the soul.

 Loss